CARRIER-project/verticox/README.md

 $\sum \limits_{j \in R_t} exp(K \overline{z}_j)$ (at the central server)

+## Encryption
+Communication over the vpn network needs an extra layer of encryption so that the vpn server cannot inspect the traffic.

+If we are going to use TLS we will need to generate certificates and place them at the nodes.
+Questions:

+- Do we only need server side certificates, or also client side?
+  - We have our encryption when we have server side certificates, but maybe we want the client side certificates to be sure the client is who he says he is?
+However, we didn't really care about this before now so is this really within the scope of this particular functionality?

+- What will be our CA (Certificate Authority)?
+The vantage6 server has a tls certificate.
+Could that be the root certificate?

 ## How to use
 ### Prerequisites
 You will need to have the [vantage6](https://vantage6.ai) infrastructure setup to be able to use